 WARNING!
-The RD7200 locator will detect most buried conductors but there are some objects, including live objects, which do not radiate any detectable signal.
-The RD7200, or any other electromagnetic locator, cannot detect these objects so proceed with caution.
-There are also some live cables which the RD7200 will not be able to detect in Power mode.
-The RD7200 does not indicate whether a signal is from a single cable or from several in close proximity.
+The RD7100 locator will detect most buried conductors but there are some objects, including live objects, which do not radiate any detectable signal.
+The RD7100, or any other electromagnetic locator, cannot detect these objects so proceed with caution.
+There are also some live cables which the RD7100 will not be able to detect in Power mode.
+The RD7100 does not indicate whether a signal is from a single cable or from several in close proximity.

 CAUTION: The battery cover, the accessory cover and the headphone cover protect the locator's sockets from debris and water ingress.
-If they get damaged or lost, contact Radiodetection or your local service representative for replacements.
+If they get damaged or lost, contact Radiodetection or your local service representative for a replacement one.